Openmesh-Network/openmesh-collectors/README.md

  - Uniswap V3

 ## Free Managed Service
-L3 Atom is also hosted as a **free** managed service where you can tap into crypto market data via our Websocket API, or analyse historical data via our query tool.
-View the documentation [here](https://gda-fund.gitbook.io/l3-atom-v3-documentation/).
+Openmesh is also hosted as a **free** managed service where you can tap into crypto market data via our Websocket API, or analyze historical data via our query tool.
+View the documentation [here](https://open-mesh.gitbook.io/l3a-v3-documentation-2.0/products/unified-api).

 ## Examples of Data
 ### Binance Trade